kubedb/docs/docs/guides/mariadb/backup/kubestash/logical/index.md

 # Backup and Restore MariaDB database using KubeStash

 KubeStash allows you to backup and restore `MariaDB` databases.
-It supports backups for `MariaDB` instances running in Standalone,  and HA cluster configurations.
+It supports backups for `MariaDB` instances running in Standalone,  and Galera cluster configurations.
 KubeStash makes managing your `MariaDB` backups and restorations more straightforward and efficient.

 This guide will give you an overview how you can take backup and restore your `MariaDB` databases using `Kubestash`.